anthill/DeepWine/Servo/README.md

 At the end, each randomly initialized projection will adjust and converge to a meaningful - with regards to the model - representation of the attribute.

 This gives a meaning to categorical features, and helps to understand how each attribute affects the model: two attributes with similar projections at the end of the learning have a similar influence on the model.
+Once converged, an input representation should help the model to train better since it is optimized to fit the observations according to its meaning.

 Be careful though, the converged representations depend on the initialized values, which are random.
 This means each run will output different representations.
 But the relations between those representations will remain the same.